diffix/reference/docs/computing noise.md

 For each d-row or i-row that is processed, the following steps are taken:

 - if **all AID instances** are `null` for a given row then it is discarded
-- rows where at least some AID instances have a value are processed per AID:
+- rows where at least one AID instance has a value are processed per AID:
   - if the AID value is `null`, then aggregate* the value into an `<unaccounted for>` variable, and continue
   - if the AID value has a value, then aggregate* the value into a variable for that particular AID value
   - if the AID value is set, but the value to be aggregated is `null`, then keep a record of the AID value for seeding purposes, but do not alter any aggregate value.
+    Note: we are unlikely to use AID values for seeding with Cloak and Knox.

-* aggregate: you increment a count by 1 in the case of a `count` aggregator and that you increase a sum by the given value in the case of a `sum` aggregator.
+* aggregate: increment a count by 1 in the case of a `count` aggregator; increase a sum by the given value in the case of a `sum` aggregator.

 As an example, if we have the following table: